eCircuit Center

 OPINV.CIR Download the SPICE file

 Of the many choices for temperature sensing - thermocouple, RTD, thermistor - the thermistor serves up one big advantage: a large signal.
-This means you don't have to amplify it as much as the other sensors (and amplify all that goes with the signal such as noise, offsets, drifts, etc.) But, as we've come to expect, for every advantage there's at least one disadvantage; the thermistor is highly non-linear.
-This poses the questions of not only how do we process the signal, but, how do we model it in SPICE?
+This means you don't need to amplify it as much as the other sensors (and amplify all that goes with the signal such as noise, offsets, drifts, etc.) But, as we've come to expect, for every advantage there's at least one disadvantage; the thermistor is highly non-linear.
+This poses the questions of not only how do we process the signal, but first, how do we model it in SPICE?

 THERMISTOR RESISTANCE